nkonev/r2dbc-migrate/readme.md

 * Convention-based file names, for example `V3__insert_to_customers__split,nontransactional.sql`
 * Reasonable defaults.
 For convention, in case [Spring Boot](https://github.com/nkonev/r2dbc-migrate/blob/d65c7c49512a598dc4cc664bc33f78cb57ef3c43/r2dbc-migrate-spring-boot-starter/src/main/java/name/nkonev/r2dbc/migrate/autoconfigure/R2dbcMigrateAutoConfiguration.java#L60) SQL files should be placed in `classpath:/db/migration/*.sql`.
 It is configurable through `r2dbc.migrate.resources-paths`.
 * Pre-migration scripts, for example `V0__create_schemas__premigration.sql`.
 Those scripts are invoked every time before entire migration process(e. g. before migration tables created), so you need to make them idempotent.
 You can use zero or negative version number(s): `V-1__create_schemas__nontransactional,premigration.sql`.
 See [example](https://github.com/nkonev/r2dbc-migrate/tree/master/r2dbc-migrate-core/src/test/resources/migrations/postgresql_premigration).
-* It waits until database has been started, then performs test query, and validates its result.
+* It waits until a database has been started, then performs test query, and validates its result.
 This can be useful for the initial data loading into database with docker-compose
-* Supports migrations files larger than `-Xmx`: file will be split line-by-line (`split` modifier), then it will be loaded by chunks into the database
+* Large SQL files supoort: migrations files larger than `-Xmx`: file will be split line-by-line (`split` modifier), then it will be loaded by chunks into the database
-* Supports lock, that make you able to start number of replicas your microservice, without care of migrations collide each other.
+* It supports lock, that make you able to start number of replicas your microservice, without care of migrations collide each other.
 Database-specific lock tracking [issue](https://github.com/nkonev/r2dbc-migrate/issues/28).
 * Each migration runs in the separated transaction by default
 * It also supports `nontransactional` migrations, due to SQL Server 2017 prohibits `CREATE DATABASE` in the transaction
 * First-class Spring Boot integration, see example below
 * Also you can use this library without Spring (Boot), see library example below
 * This library tends to be non-invasive, consequently it intentionally doesn't try to parse SQL and make some decisions relying on.
-So (in theory) you can freely update database and driver's version
+So (in theory) you can freely update the database and driver's version

 All available configuration options are in [R2dbcMigrateProperties](https://github.com/nkonev/r2dbc-migrate/blob/master/r2dbc-migrate-core/src/main/java/name/nkonev/r2dbc/migrate/core/R2dbcMigrateProperties.java) class.
 Their descriptions are available in your IDE Ctrl+Space help or in [spring-configuration-metadata.json](https://github.com/nkonev/r2dbc-migrate/blob/master/r2dbc-migrate-spring-boot-starter/src/main/resources/META-INF/spring-configuration-metadata.json) file.

 ## Limitations
-* Currently, this library heavy relies on upsert-like syntax like `CREATE TABLE ...
+* Currently, this library heavy relies on the upsert-like syntax like `CREATE TABLE ...
 ON CONFLICT DO NOTHING`.
 Because this syntax isn't supported in H2 in PostresSQL compatibility mode, as a result, this library [can't be](https://github.com/nkonev/r2dbc-migrate/issues/21) run against H2 with `MODE=PostgreSQL`.
-Use [testcontainers](https://github.com/nkonev/r2dbc-migrate-example) with real PostgreSQL.
+Use [testcontainers](https://github.com/nkonev/r2dbc-migrate-example) with the real PostgreSQL.
 * Only forward migrations are supported.
-No `back migrations`.
+No backward migrations.
 * No [checksum](https://github.com/nkonev/r2dbc-migrate/issues/5) validation.
 As a result [repeatable](https://github.com/nkonev/r2dbc-migrate/issues/9) migrations aren't supported.

-## Compatilility (r2dbc-migrate, R2DBC Spec, Java, Spring Boot ...)
+## Compatibility (r2dbc-migrate, R2DBC Spec, Java, Spring Boot ...)
 See [here](https://github.com/nkonev/r2dbc-migrate/issues/27#issuecomment-1404878933)

 ## Download